Franklin Resources Inc. Purchases 288,190 Shares of Intuit Inc. (NASDAQ:INTU)

 Franklin Resources Inc. raised its position in shares of Intuit Inc. (NASDAQ:INTU) by 11.1% in the second quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 2,878,625 shares of the software maker’s stock after purchasing an additional 288,190 shares during the quarter.
 Franklin Resources Inc. owned 1.05% of Intuit worth $1,410,953,000 at the end of the most recent quarter.

 A number of other large investors have also recently added to or reduced their stakes in INTU.
 Ironwood Wealth Management LLC. increased its stake in Intuit by 27.3% during the 1st quarter.
 Ironwood Wealth Management LLC. now owns 4,498 shares of the software maker’s stock valued at $1,723,000 after purchasing an additional 966 shares in the last quarter.
 E Fund Management Co.
-Ltd. purchased a new stake in shares of Intuit during the 1st quarter valued at about $2,449,000.
-Ritholtz Wealth Management boosted its holdings in shares of Intuit by 12.9% during the 1st quarter.
-Ritholtz Wealth Management now owns 963 shares of the software maker’s stock valued at $369,000 after acquiring an additional 110 shares during the last quarter.
-South State CORP. boosted its holdings in shares of Intuit by 2.4% during the 1st quarter.
-South State CORP. now owns 1,126 shares of the software maker’s stock valued at $431,000 after acquiring an additional 26 shares during the last quarter.
+Ltd. bought a new stake in Intuit during the 1st quarter valued at about $2,449,000.
+Ritholtz Wealth Management increased its stake in Intuit by 12.9% during the 1st quarter.
+Ritholtz Wealth Management now owns 963 shares of the software maker’s stock valued at $369,000 after purchasing an additional 110 shares in the last quarter.
+South State CORP. increased its stake in Intuit by 2.4% during the 1st quarter.
+South State CORP. now owns 1,126 shares of the software maker’s stock valued at $431,000 after purchasing an additional 26 shares in the last quarter.
 Finally, CIBC Private Wealth Group LLC boosted its holdings in shares of Intuit by 6.3% during the 1st quarter.
 CIBC Private Wealth Group LLC now owns 112,682 shares of the software maker’s stock valued at $43,165,000 after acquiring an additional 6,645 shares during the last quarter.
 Institutional investors and hedge funds own 84.42% of the company’s stock.

 Intuit stock opened at $531.12 on Friday.
 The stock has a market cap of $145.04 billion, a P/E ratio of 70.91, a PEG ratio of 4.82 and a beta of 1.03.
 The company has a debt-to-equity ratio of 0.21, a current ratio of 1.94 and a quick ratio of 1.94.
 Intuit Inc. has a 1 year low of $312.05 and a 1 year high of $582.96.
 The firm’s 50 day moving average price is $550.63 and its 200-day moving average price is $483.70.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, October 18th.
-Investors of record on Monday, October 11th will be given a $0.68 dividend.
-This represents a $2.72 annualized dividend and a yield of 0.51%.
-The ex-dividend date of this dividend is Friday, October 8th.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 18th.
+Stockholders of record on Monday, October 11th will be given a dividend of $0.68 per share.
+The ex-dividend date is Friday, October 8th.
+This represents a $2.72 annualized dividend and a dividend yield of 0.51%.
 This is a boost from Intuit’s previous quarterly dividend of $0.59.
-Intuit’s payout ratio is currently 31.22%.
+Intuit’s dividend payout ratio (DPR) is presently 31.22%.

 A number of analysts have recently issued reports on the stock.
-Barclays raised their price target on shares of Intuit from $540.00 to $645.00 and gave the company an “overweight” rating in a report on Monday, August 23rd.
-Guggenheim reaffirmed a “buy” rating on shares of Intuit in a report on Monday, August 23rd.
-Zacks Investment Research downgraded shares of Intuit from a “hold” rating to a “strong sell” rating and set a $481.00 price target on the stock. in a report on Monday, August 30th.
-Oppenheimer raised their price objective on shares of Intuit from $474.00 to $584.00 and gave the stock an “outperform” rating in a report on Wednesday, August 25th.
-Finally, Jefferies Financial Group raised their price objective on shares of Intuit from $525.00 to $630.00 and gave the stock a “buy” rating in a report on Monday, August 23rd.
+Jefferies Financial Group raised their price target on shares of Intuit from $525.00 to $630.00 and gave the company a “buy” rating in a report on Monday, August 23rd.
+Stifel Nicolaus raised their price target on shares of Intuit from $490.00 to $625.00 and gave the company a “buy” rating in a report on Wednesday, August 25th.
+Oppenheimer raised their price target on shares of Intuit from $474.00 to $584.00 and gave the company an “outperform” rating in a report on Wednesday, August 25th.
+Morgan Stanley raised their price target on shares of Intuit from $511.00 to $615.00 and gave the company an “overweight” rating in a report on Wednesday, August 25th.
+Finally, Piper Sandler raised their price target on shares of Intuit from $498.00 to $621.00 and gave the company an “overweight” rating in a report on Wednesday, August 25th.
 One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and seventeen have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $544.55.

-In related news, EVP Gregory N. Johnson sold 14,843 shares of the business’s stock in a transaction on Thursday, August 26th.
-The shares were sold at an average price of $552.43, for a total value of $8,199,718.49.
-Following the sale, the executive vice president now owns 1,520 shares in the company, valued at $839,693.60.
+In related news, EVP James Alexander Chriss sold 31,487 shares of the business’s stock in a transaction on Tuesday, August 31st.
+The shares were sold at an average price of $564.57, for a total value of $17,776,615.59.
+Following the sale, the executive vice president now owns 3,234 shares in the company, valued at $1,825,819.38.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CAO Mark J. Flournoy sold 389 shares of the business’s stock in a transaction on Wednesday, September 29th.
-The stock was sold at an average price of $551.33, for a total transaction of $214,467.37.
+Also, EVP Gregory N. Johnson sold 14,843 shares of the business’s stock in a transaction on Thursday, August 26th.
+The stock was sold at an average price of $552.43, for a total transaction of $8,199,718.49.
+Following the completion of the sale, the executive vice president now owns 1,520 shares in the company, valued at approximately $839,693.60.
 The disclosure for this sale can be found here.
-Insiders sold 59,736 shares of company stock worth $33,491,613 in the last 90 days.
-3.38% of the stock is currently owned by company insiders.
+In the last quarter, insiders have sold 59,736 shares of company stock worth $33,491,613.
+Company insiders own 3.38% of the company’s stock.

 About Intuit